nystudio107/vanillaforums/README.md

 1. Install jsConnect.
 Make sure you have installed the [jsConnect plugin](http://vanillaforums.org/addon/jsconnect-plugin), and follow the documentation for [Vanilla SSO](http://docs.vanillaforums.com/features/sso/) setup.

 2. jsConnect Auto SignIn.
-You might also consider installing and using the [Vanilla jsConnect Auto SignIn](http://vanillaforums.org/addon/jsconnectautosignin-plugin) to make the SSO process smoother for the end user.
+You might also consider installing and using the [Vanilla jsConnect Auto SignIn](http://vanillaforums.org/addon/jsconnectautosignin-plugin) plugin to make the SSO process smoother for the end user.

 3. Go to your Vanillaforums AdminCP, under Users click on **jsConnect**, then click on **Add Connection**.
 Click on **Generate Client ID and Secret** to generate random Client ID and Secret fields, and then fill in the rest of the fields as appropriate